 Today I was trying to learn and know about Systemd.
-I have found one of the great Article about firewalld, Sharing with you guys, It will help you to understand this biggest and major change in RHEL and CentOS 7.
+I have found one of the great Article, Sharing with you guys, It will help you to understand this biggest and major change in RHEL and CentOS 7.

 This article is not mine, I found on internet and felt that this is wonderful Article so Sharing with you all, Thanks to Original author, Given credit to him at the end of article.

 RHEL / CentOS systemD